-A movement disorder such as essential tremor, dystonia or Parkinson's disease can have a significant impact on a patient's quality of life.
-There's not only the physical and functional limitations, but also social interaction, communications, confidence and self-esteem can be negatively affected.
-That's why Gundersen Health System established its Parkinson's Disease and Movement Disorders Center.
+A movement disorder—such as essential tremor, dystonia or Parkinson's disease—can have a significant impact on your quality of life.
+There are not only the physical and functional limitations, but social interaction, communications, confidence and self-esteem can also be negatively affected.

-The Parkinson's Disease and Movement Disorders Center is a collaborative effort among Neurology, Physical Medicine & Rehabilitation, Neurosurgery, Physical and Occupational Therapy, Speech Pathology and Social Services.
-The goal is to provide comprehensive, coordinated medical and surgical care for improved quality of life, including diagnosis, rehabilitative services and continued medical management for complex movement disorders.
+Our movement disorders team is a collaborative effort among Neurology, Physical Medicine & Rehabilitation, Neurosurgery, Physical and Occupational Therapy, Speech Pathology and Social Services.
+The goal is to provide you with comprehensive, coordinated medical and surgical care for improved quality of life, including diagnosis, rehabilitative services and continued medical management for complex movement disorders.

 - Parkinson's disease

 - Generalized or cervical dystonia (spasmodic torticollis)

 - Blepharospasm and facial spasm

 - Progressive supranuclear palsy

 - Multiple system atrophy

 - Huntington’s disease